halfwit/todo2/README.md

 Arbitrarily many dependencies can be added between arbitrary pieces within the current working source tree.

 ## Commands of intrigue
+ - `todo init` will create, if none exists, the backing Makefile used internally
  - `todo list` will output a list of all current leaves in the graph, (nodes which have no pending dependencies)
  - `todo listall` will list every piece of the graph in a flat structure.
 This is very useful in defining hierarchies on complicated TODO list
  - `todo dot` can be piped to `graphviz` and friends to view your current task hierarchies, with the completed nodes elided

+## Sharing
+The best method is to include your existing todo2-specific Makefile into your current revision system, and symbolically link it into the `$XDG_DATA_HOME/todo2/` directory.